kevinyin9/Brute-force_Bitcoin_Wallet_Unlock/README.md

-# Brute-force Bitcoin Wallet Unlock
+# Brute-force Bitcoin Wallet Crack

-A boring project tries to open random wallet with random private key.
+A project tries to open random wallet with random private key, to check the balance of it.

 This code can also be used for Ethereum wallet.